Jarzka/stylefy/README.md

 [stylefy/generic-dom "3.0.0"]
 ```

-This module makes only synchronous DOM updates and is not optimised for any specific UI library / framework.
+This module makes only synchronous DOM updates and is not optimised for any specific UI library.
 It can also be used with Reagent & Rum, but it's generally slower.

 # Setup